allamaprabhuani/akantu2/joss/paper.md

-Understanding the interplay between material constitutive behavior and interface processes such as crack propagation, contact and friction is fundamental to the study of, among others, earthquakes, concrete structures, ceramics, and polycrystalline failure.
+Understanding the interplay between material constitutive behavior and interface processes such as crack propagation, contact and friction is fundamental to the study of, among others, earthquakes, concrete structures, ceramics, and poly-crystalline failure.
 Thanks to its versatility, the finite-element method (FEM) has become a staple in these areas.
-However, codes that can handle cutting edge simulations with interaction of material behavior and interface processes in a high-performance computing (HPC) setting are rare, particularily in the open-source space.
+However, codes that can handle cutting edge simulations with interaction of material behavior and interface processes in a high-performance computing (HPC) setting are rare, particularity in the open-source space.
 Driving these state-of-the-art research simulations to the exascale era is the primary *raison d'être* of Akantu.

-At its heart, Akantu leverages a hybrid object-oriented vectorial architecture.
-This makes high-level development possible while retaining performance in the critical areas of the code. *Elaborate more, parallelization strategy, solving capabilities etc.*
+At its heart, Akantu leverages a SOA (structure of array) architecture in order to take advantage from object-oriented high-level abstraction, and maintain performance in the critical areas of the code.
+In addition Akantu, benefits from distributed memory parallelization, and on the contrary to many finite-element codes, Akantu as a element centric parallelization that make it easier to implement algorithm like the dynamic insertion of extrinsic cohesive elements.

 # Scaling analysis

-Would be nice to have scaling plots of simple and complex simulations (with cohesive elements, contact, etc.)
+![Time to solution with and without cohesive insertion.\label{fig:tts}](results/TTS.svg) The idea of high performance and scalability is a necessity for the resolution needed by fracture and contact simulation.
+To illustrate this a 3D simulation with a simple cube, composed of 4'392'180 tetrahedra and 734'594 nodes, is compressed and sheared.
+This simulation as for only aim to stress the code by forcing a lot of fragmentation to take place, ~460'000 cohesive elements inserted.
+This simulation was ran for 1 to 720 cores, on a cluster composed of Intel Xeon nodes with 2 sockets of 36 cores, 512Gb of RAM and a dual 25Gb Ethernet links.
+The median time to solution (TTS) between six runs per number of cores is shown in Figure \autoref{fig:tts} with and without cohesive element begin inserted.

 # Publications
 The following publications have been made possible with Akantu: